What is Inbound marketing

 Once they click through to your site, you might offer Consideration content such as a relevant e-book that helps explain various solutions related to the prospect's unique business challenges.
 To access the e-book, they will need to enter their email address – at which point you can begin to nurture the relationship.

 Each stage of the buyer journey should offer the prospect a 'next step'.
 The entire process should feel fluid and intuitive.
-CTAs should be clear, concise, and logical.
+CTAs (Calls To Action) should be clear, concise, and logical.

 A better alignment of sales and marketing